Click on images to see larger view

 Beneficial Purpose of Peonies

 In addition to the beauty that peonies bring to a landscape they also serve a beneficial purpose.
-Peonies are one of the prime nectar sources for the spring Tiphia wasp (Tiphia vernalis) and the summer Tiphia wasp (T. popilliavora), two species of parasitic wasps that control Japanese beetle and Oriental beetle grubs by laying their eggs in the developing grubs and subsequently causing their death.
+The extrafloral nectar that is secreted from unopened peony flower buds attracts the beneficial Spring Tiphia wasp, Tiphia vernalis.
+T. popilliavora, the Summer Tiphia, feeds on the nectar of the wild carrot.
+These wasps parasitize the grubs of the Japanese and Oriental beetles by laying their eggs on the side of the developing grubs.
+When the larva hatches it attaches itself securely to the side of the grub and begins to feed on it, subsequently causing the death of the grub.
 The UConn IPM page Ornamental plants that help the natural enemies of white grubs has additional information.

 Peonies thrive in full-sun locations (8 hours or more a day) and will tolerate part shade (such as 5-6 hours of daily sun) although they may produce fewer blooms.
 Peonies prefer fertile and well-drained soils.
 They do not like to have wet feet as the roots will rot quickly in poorly drained soil so heavy clay soils are a poor choice.
 Conversely, soils that are proportionately high in sand will drain too quickly.
 The best growth is in soil with a pH range of 6.5 to 7.5, deep and rich in organic matter.